-The goal of Code Compliance is compliance with the laws.
-The most preferred method is voluntary compliance.
-All of the division’s effort is focused on that issue.
-The “laws” for the purposes of this Division are Chapter 3-9 Zoning Regulations of the Charlotte County Code of Laws and Ordinances, various other Charlotte County Codes and certain Florida Statutes.
-The division has the ability to issue citations and present violations to the Code Enforcement Special Magistrate (CESM).
-The CESM hears the case in a “quasi-judicial” proceeding and then determines if a violation exists.
-They can also assess fines and recommend that liens be placed based on these determinations.
+The mission of the Code Compliance Section is to seek compliance with those sections of the Charlotte County Code of Laws & Ordinances assigned to it.
+The most preferred method is voluntary compliance and efforts are are focused in that direction.
+The section has the ability to issue citations and present violation cases to the Code Enforcement Special Magistrate (CESM).
+The CESM hears cases in a “quasi-judicial” proceeding and determines if a violation exists.
+The CESM can also assess fines and order liens to be placed based on the these determinations.

 Code Compliance deals with all aspects of residential and commercial zoning compliance as well as the adopted International Property Maintenance Code and certain permitting aspects of the Florida Building Code.
-Most of our work is derived from violations on private properties.
-Some zoning code issues addressed are; junk like conditions, abandoned motor vehicles, abandoned water craft, tall grass, setback requirements, permitting requirements, fence inspections, landscape inspections (commercial and residential), sign inspections, commercial changes of occupancy, verifying home occupations, and much more.
+Most of our work is derived from violations on private property.
+Some zoning ordinance issues addressed are; junk-like conditions, abandoned motor vehicles, abandoned water craft, tall grass, setback requirements, permitting requirements, fence inspections, landscape inspections (commercial and residential), sign inspections, commercial changes of occupancy, verification of home occupations, and much more.